iAdnanImam/iAdnanImam/README.md

 ### 🧠 Currently Working On

 - 📱 Building a chatbot with MERN and Socket.IO
+- 📈 Creating Zerodha Clone using MERN
 - 🧩 Solving DSA Problems (Java/C++)

 ---